rancher-sandbox/cluster-api-provider-elemental/README.md

 ![elemental host anatomy](doc/images/elemental-host-anatomy.png)

+## Elemental API

+The Elemental API is a RESTful HTTP API than enables inventory management and CAPI bootstrapping capabilities.
+The specifications are published in [OpenAPI format](elemental-openapi.yaml).
+You can use it with any OpenAPI compliant tool, for example the online [Swagger Editor](https://editor.swagger.io/).

+This API is consumed by the `elemental-agent` and is meant for **Internal** use only.

 ## Rancher Integration

 [Rancher Turtles](https://docs.rancher-turtles.com/) is an extension to Rancher that brings increased integration with Cluster API.